is-central/is-central.github.io/src/content/docs/is4-expeditioners/stages/where-be-no-mounts-and-seas.md

 ---
-title: Where be No Mounts and Seas
+title: Where Be No Mounts and Seas
-description: Where be No Mounts and Seas stage guide for IS4 Expeditioner's Joklumarkar
+description: Where Be No Mounts and Seas stage guide for IS4 Expeditioner's Joklumarkar
 ---

 <div class="back-button-container">